Saving Time And Money On Your Holiday Road Trip

 - Make sure you bring your spare set of keys.
 Calling a locksmith can cost up to $60 or more.
 If you're far from home it's not really possible to have someone run and get your spare keys.

 - Check your tire pressure.
-As winter sets in here in Michigan and the temperature fluctuates, tire pressure can change too.
+As winter sets in here in Detroit, Michigan and the temperature fluctuates, tire pressure can change too.
 Underinflated tires can reduce your mileage by .3 percent.
 On the other hand, keeping your tires properly inflated can increase your gas mileage by about 3.3 percent.